Carlos Dunlap

-Early years
+Early life

 Dunlap was born in North Charleston, South Carolina.
 He attended Fort Dorchester High School in North Charleston, where he played for the Fort Dorchester Patriots high school football team.
 During his junior year, he made 103 tackles, 22 for loss and 9 quarterback sacks.
 As a senior, he recorded 105 tackles, 35 for loss and 24 sacks and was chosen to play in the first Offense-Defense All-American Bowl.

 Considered a five-star recruit by Rivals.com, Dunlap was listed as the No. 1 weakside defensive end in the nation in 2007.
 He chose Florida over offers from Clemson, South Carolina, Auburn, and Tennessee.

 College career

-Dunlap accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Urban Meyer's Florida Gators football team from 2007 to 2009.
+Dunlap accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Urban Meyer's Gators teams from 2007 to 2009.

 As a true freshman in 2007, he played in 13 games, recording seven tackles and a quarterback sack.
 As a sophomore in 2008, Dunlap played in all 14 of the Gators games recording 39 tackles, a team-high 9.5 sacks and three blocked punts.
 He was the defensive MVP of the Gators win over the Oklahoma Sooners in the 2009 BCS National Championship Game, recording four tackles, and a shared sack during the game.
 He also was a second-team All-SEC selection.

 As a junior in 2009, Dunlap played in 13 games.
 He missed one game, the SEC Championship, due to suspension after being arrested on driving under the influence of alcohol.
 During the season, he recorded 38 tackles and nine sacks and was a consensus first-team All-SEC selection.
 He ended his career with 84 tackles, 19.5 sacks, and three blocked kicks.
-After his junior year, Dunlap decided to forgo his senior season and enter the 2010 NFL Draft.
+After his junior year, Dunlap decided to forgo his senior season and enter the 2010 NFL draft.